 - Providing online access to early student works from the filmmakers

 - Editing a book of critical essays published by UC Press in 2015

 - A DVD set of 25 short films that represent a broad selection of L.A.
 Rebellion filmmakers

 - Collecting, cataloging, restoring and protecting a wide variety of film, video and digital works

 - Recording the stories, experiences and interpretations of L.A.
 Rebellion by the filmmakers and others through an ongoing oral history project

 - Discovering, preserving and restoring additional L.A.
-Rebellion work
+Rebellion works

 Thanks to: Getty Research Institute; Ann Philbin, Hammer Museum; Mayme A. Clayton Library & Museum; Black Film Center/Archive, Indiana University; Charles Silver, Museum of Modern Art; Ayuko Babu, Pan African Film Festival; Grover Crisp, Sony Pictures Entertainment; Debra Zimmerman, Women Make Movies; Dennis Doros, Amy Heller, Milestone Films; Harris Tulchin; Larry Dodge; Cauleen Smith and the filmmakers of the L.A.
 Rebellion.